Can you really tell the temperature from cricket chirps?

 So you’re out for a hike and you desperately need to know what the temperature is.
 Why?
 I don’t know.
 Maybe it’s all part of your fantasy where you become Jim Cantore and Bear Grylls combined.
 Anyway.
 What do you do?
-Pull out your iPhone and check the weather?
+Pull out your phone and check the weather?
 Nope, no signal.
 Check your little zipper-pull thermometer on your backpack?
 Darn, looks like it’s gone missing.
 Now what?

 There is truth to the old adage that you can tell the temperature by how fast a cricket is chirping (though technically, the correct term for the chirping is stridulation).

-The mathematical correlation between temperature and chirping rate is called Dolbear’s Law, named for the inventor and physicist Amos Dolbear, who first noted the phenomenon in 1897.
+The mathematical correlation between air temperature and chirping rate is called Dolbear’s Law, named for the inventor and physicist Amos Dolbear, who first noted the phenomenon in 1897.

-For the temperature in degrees Fahrenheit: Count the number of chirps in 13 seconds, then add 40.
+Count the number of chirps in 13 seconds, then add 40.

 Count the number of chirps in 15 seconds, add 9, then divide the total by 2.

 Assuming you can either discern one individual cricket, or take an average of a couple chirp counts, this should get you within +/- 2 degrees.
-(Also note that below 55 degrees Fahrenheit most crickets won’t be chirping, and they tend to slow down if it gets about 90 degrees F or so.)
+(Also note that below 55 degrees Fahrenheit most crickets won’t be chirping, and they tend to slow down if it gets above 90 degrees F or so.)

 A game of cricket